Simon-Brandt/ShellArgparser/docs/tutorial/standalone_usage.md

-                                 to STDERR (default: false) [--error-exit-code=INT]          the exit code when errors occurred upon parsing (default: 1) [--error-style=STYLE...]         the color and style specification for error messages (default: "red","bold","reverse") [--help-arg-group=NAME]          the name of the argument group holding all help options, i.e., --help, --usage, and
+                                 to STDERR (default: false) [--error-exit-code=INT]          the exit code when errors occurred upon parsing (default: 1) [--error-style=STYLE...]
+(DEPRECATED) the color and style specification for error messages, deprecated in favor of "--style-file=FILE" (default:
+                                 "red","bold","reverse")
+[--help-arg-group=NAME]          the name of the argument group holding all
+                                 help options, i.e., --help, --usage, and
                                  --version (default: "Help options")